 The application always works directly on the todo.txt and done.txt files when any action is performed.
 There is no caching or intermediate storage of any kind or need to save.

-The application should be mostly self explanatory otherwise and I hope it is of some value to you using it.
+The application should be mostly self explanatory, but here is a manual in case it’s needed.
+I hope it is of some value to you using it.